You are currently browsing the tag archive for the ‘kio shimoku’ tag.

 No, Yumeko is not an ideal entertainment baby who is ten parts adorable and one part cuddles.
 She is a wrinkly, crying, pooping baby who needs attendance at all times because she’s a baby.
 Everything revolves around this fact, from the deliberately slow pacing of story (chapters generally span only a single day) to the way it handles all of its seemingly incongruous artistic elements, and understanding why Yumeko is portrayed in this manner is the key to understanding Jigopuri.

-From the start, Jigopuri puts a young, inexperienced mother with no time or desire for romance in the spotlight, and in doing so makes Ayumi, and by extension the whole of Jigopuri, into something partially meant to stand against the tide of common trends seen in moe anime.
+From the start, Jigopuri puts a young, inexperienced mother with no time or desire for romance in the spotlight, and in doing so makes Ayumi, and by extension the whole of Jigopuri, into something partially meant to stand against the tide of common trends seen in moe anime and manga.
 Although Ayumi at times feels helpless, it is never because she can’t do anything, but rather because she does so much.
 That doesn’t mean Jigopuri condemns moe, but it does remove much of the glamor and fetishism that accompanies many tropes of modern anime and manga.
 Nowhere is this more evident than in the comic’s portrayal of breasts.

 That’s Jigopuri as of Volume 1, and I really do recommend it, though I understand it’s not for everyone.
 Its cutesy art style combined with its realistic content can throw people off quite a bit, but if you can read Japanese or if it comes out in English, I think you should give it a chance.